Dream Catcher Pattern And Tutorial

 Knot the end and cut off the excess.

-Adding The Web
+Adding The Web – Dream Catcher Pattern

 Attach the end of your embroidery floss to the top of your hoop.
 Before you start the first row of web decide how many sections you will add.
 We drew it out on a piece of paper and lined up the hoop to get a better idea of where we should add each knot evenly around the hoop.
 You can shift it around a bit as you’re going to so don’t stress out.
-We did one web with 8 points and another with 12.
+We did one dream catcher web pattern with 8 points and another pattern with 12.
 The one with 8 was much easier to weave.

 Once you’ve decided where to place your first “knot” run the embroidery thread under the hoop at that point.